Leoyunyi/starter-academic/content/talk/2020/cptpp/index.md

-description = "A presentation on the evolutionary CPTPP." slug = "the-evolutionary-cptpp" tags = ["CPTPP", "FTAs"] title = "The Evolutionary Comprehensive And Progressive Aggrement For Trans-Pacific Partnership"
+description = "A presentation on the evolutionary CPTPP." slug = "the-evolutionary-cptpp" tags = ["CPTPP", "FTAs"] title = "The Evolutionary Comprehensive and Progressive Aggrement for Trans-Pacific Partnership"

 +++